-- Multiple Criteria
+► Multiple Criteria

-- Criteria N/A
+■ N/A

-- ► AUTOMATIC 1 None
+► AUTOMATIC 1

+None

 - General supports are planned and described, though not in specific detail, for students' application of any two or more of the language demands (function, vocabulary and/or symbols, syntax, discourse). - Language supports must go beyond providing opportunities for students to practice using the language demands either individually or with other students within the learning segment.
 Examples of general language supports include describing and defining the function, modeling vocabulary, syntax or discourse, providing an example with little explanation, questions and answers about a language demand, whole group discussion of a language demand, or providing pictures to illustrate vocabulary. - The candidate may inaccurately categorize a language demand (e.g., identifies syntax as discourse), but does describe general supports for two of the language demands required of students within the learning task.
-For example: - "For discourse, I will use sentence frames to make sure that students use the correct format for describing character traits.
+For example: - "For discourse, I will use sentence frames to make sure that students use the correct format to cite textual evidence supporting a claim in their argument.
 To support vocabulary, we will review the terms and discuss concrete examples as a class."
-This example would be scored at a level 3 because there are supports for two language demands, vocabulary and syntax, even though the candidate categorizes sentence structure (syntax) as discourse.
+This example would be scored at a Level 3 because there are supports for two language demands, vocabulary and syntax, even though the candidate categorizes a format for citing textual evidence (syntax) as discourse.